rust-lang/reference/src/introduction.md

 <div class="warning">

 Warning: This book is incomplete.
 Documenting everything takes a while.
-See the [github issues] for what is not documented in this book.
+See the [GitHub issues] for what is not documented in this book.

 </div>